 If one could prove the early Catholics took this symbol from the surrounding pagan culture of Rome, it would be good evidence that it has a pagan origin.

 Concerning physical evidence, the parts of two recently discovered ancient corpses possessed the marks of a crucifixion.
 In the first corpse, a long single nail was found through both feet at the region of the ankles, supporting the argument they were hung on a stake.
-However, it was not long enough by itself to go securely into the main pole, so this person, like many others crucified, would have had a block of wood or short projecting pole for the buttocks to sit on.
-This would help prevent the nails in the wrists from ripping through the hands by shifting the weight off the arms.
+However, it was not long enough by itself to go securely into the main pole, so this person, like many others crucified, would have had a block of wood for the buttocks to sit on.
+This would help prevent the nails in the wrists from ripping through the hands.

 In a number of cases, however, the arms of those tortured to death by crucifixion were tied up using ropes instead of using nails that pierced the flesh.
-In the second corpse, the victim had a "scratch" on the forearm, but the wrist was undamaged, so it is not fully clear if the victim died on a cross.
+In the second ancient corpse mentioned above, the victim had a "scratch" on the forearm, but the wrist was undamaged, so it is not fully clear if the victim died on a cross.

-Regardless of whether the instrument of which Jesus did die was a stake or not, the entire world should appreciate and accept the sacrifice he made on our behalf.
+Regardless of whether the instrument on which Jesus did die was a stake or cross, the entire world should appreciate and accept the sacrifice he made on our behalf.
 He humbled and abased Himself by undergoing a particularly cruel, painful, and disreputable form of capital punishment in order to save us all from our sins.